About servers, administrative group, and backup sets

 The backup content in a backup set specifies what should be backed up.
 While configuring an MS-SQL server, you can select databases to backup.

 A backup policy specifies when a backup job is executed for a server, bandwidth available to the agent, and for how long a recovery point or log backup is retained.
 In MS-SQL servers, backup policies define:

 - The bandwidth available for the agent to execute a backup job.

-- The period for which a snapshot is retained.
+- The period for which a recovery point is retained.

 Configure a server